nifyacorp/subscription-worker/README.md

 ### Core Endpoints (mounted under `/api`)

 - `GET /health` - Check service and database connection health.
-- `POST /subscriptions/process/:id` - Queues a specific subscription for asynchronous processing.
+- `POST /api/subscriptions/process/:id` - Queues a specific subscription for asynchronous processing.
 Responds with `202 Accepted` on success.
+This is the **primary and preferred endpoint** for triggering subscription processing.
-- `GET /subscriptions/pending` - Retrieves a list of subscription processing records currently in a pending state.
+- `GET /api/subscriptions/pending` - Retrieves a list of subscription processing records currently in a pending state.
-- `POST /subscriptions/batch/process` - Triggers the processing of pending subscriptions (implementation might be basic).
+- `POST /api/subscriptions/batch/process` - Triggers the processing of pending subscriptions (implementation might be basic).

-*(Refer to `src/routes/api/index.js` and associated router files for exact definitions and potential future endpoints like BOE-specific or Debug routes)*

 ## Setup & Development